raphaelmourad/PredDSB/README.md

 The scripts were written in R language.

-To run the script, you need several R packages.
+To run the scripts, you need several R packages.
 To install the packages:
 `install.packages(c("pROC","glmnet","ranger","Matrix","gkmSVM"))` \
 `source("https://bioconductor.org/biocLite.R")` \
 `biocLite("BSgenome.Hsapiens.UCSC.hg19")` \